-Adding multimedia such as Video, Infographics, Images or audio file can help your audience grab information efficiently and quickly, which is another quality signal.
+Adding multimedia such as video, infographics, images, or audio files can help your audience grab information efficiently and quickly, which is another quality signal.

 32. Broken links

-Having too many broken links on a single page is a sign of dead, old, inaccurate and not useful page.
-This might degrade your performance in search engine.
+Having too many broken links on a single page is a sign of a dead, old, inaccurate and not useful page.
+This might degrade your performance in the search engine.

 33. Affiliate links